 2. The perfect holiday size

-If you stay in Old Town when you visit Key West, you have most places of interest within walking distance.
+If you stay in Old Town when visiting Key West, you have most places of interest within walking distance.
 And if you don’t want to walk, the Conch Tour Train takes visitors around town.

 3. Here it’s always 5 PM